code-syntax-addon/code-syntax/docs/themes.md

    theme for the full list of supported categories.

 2. Then, it looks for a matching style in this order:
-   - First, in the `spanColors` section of your custom theme.
+   - First, in the `spans` section of your custom theme.
-   - If not found, it checks the `spanColors` section of the default theme.
+   - If not found, it checks the `spans` section of the default theme.
    - If still not found, it uses the custom theme's `default` style.
    - If that's not found, it uses the default theme's `default` style.